onc-healthit/inferno-program/README.md

 * FHIR R4 and US Core R4 (an alternative to DSTU2 for comment)
 * SMART on FHIR App Launch Guide v1

-Prior to final release of the rule, these tests are considered draft and are subject to change.
+Prior to the effective date of the rule, these tests are considered draft and are subject to change.
 Users are encouraged to [provide feedback](#contact-us) regarding these tests to ensure they are complete and accurately reflect the requirements of these sets of standards.